-GUSTAFSON: Vlad--What's Your Problem with Gas Turbines?
+GUSTAFSON: Vlad – What's your problem with gas turbines?

 The key point of this story is that after 30 years of reform Russia ends up standing still in a key branch of industry.
 The lights won’t go out, but what those lights will continue to illuminate will be a technologically backward sector.
 The lack of advanced gas turbines will affect not only power generation, but also other applications, such as the large gas turbines needed for LNG projects and turbines needed for wind generation.
 It will take Russia a decade or more to catch up, by which time world gas-turbine technology will have moved on the next level of efficiency.

 But this result is only partly due to the Western sanctions.
-As in other sectors of Russian industry, it is also due to two other factors—the inherited weakness of the Russian engineering sector (a legacy of the Soviet collapse and the chaos of the 1990s), plus the effect of misguided policies.
-The Russian government in the mid-2000s launched into a rushed modernization program, resulting in an extreme reliance on foreign technology, which in turn made the power sector vulnerable once the Western suppliers and partners withdrew.
+As in other sectors of Russian industry, it is also due to two other factors – the inherited weakness of the Russian engineering sector (a legacy of the Soviet collapse and the chaos of the 1990s), plus the effect of misguided policies.
+The Russian government in the mid-2000s launched into a rushed modernisation programme, resulting in an extreme reliance on foreign technology, which in turn made the power sector vulnerable once the Western suppliers and partners withdrew.
 Then, starting in the mid-2010s, an overhasty reaction in the opposite direction, mandating all-Russian content, has locked the power sector into continued dependence on the backward Russian models.
-The result will be a “modernization” that will be anything but modern.
+The result will be a “modernisation” that will be anything but modern.

 But this is very far from a “collapse of the Russian economy,” as some studies of the impact of sanctions have claimed.
 That is because, at the same time, demand for electricity in the Russian economy is declining, and is likely to continue doing so for another decade.
 Moreover, natural gas will remain abundant and cheap, as declining gas exports are re-allocated to the domestic economy, especially the power sector.
 Thus the gas-fired generating sector will remain backward and inefficient, but it will be adequate to supply a diminished Russian economy.
-Putin’s “turbine problem” turns out to be manageable—Putin-style.
+Putin’s “turbine problem” turns out to be manageable – Putin-style.

 Thane Gustafson, a professor at Georgetown University, is the author and co-author of eight books on Russian affairs, including most recently Wheel of Fortune: the Battle for Oil and Power in Russia (2012), The Bridge: Natural Gas in a Redivided Europe (2020), and Klimat: Russia in the Age of Climate Change (2021), all with Harvard University Press.